Designing Effective NHS Care Pathways: From Referral to Outcome

 Escalation, Risk and System Pressures

 Pathways must work under stress.
-Seasonal demand, delayed discharges and workforce gaps are realities, not exceptions.
+Seasonal demand, delayed discharges, referral surges and workforce gaps are realities, not exceptions.
+Good pathway design therefore includes escalation logic rather than assuming the pathway will always operate under ideal conditions.

 Strong pathways include clear escalation routes for: